tomfa/s3-now/README.md

 accessable at the URL: `/public-key`

 #### Setting allowed consumers
-Set names of your consumers and add their unique API-keys by editing the `.env` file:
+Set names of your consumers and add their unique API-keys by editing `env.yml`:
 ```
 ALLOWED_PROJECTS=myproject-1e8c26c8-a0cc-45f6-9ec4-9d4b070d99c7
 ```